 - Melt the butter in the microwave and allow it to come to room temperature.

 - Zest and juice the lemons.
-Measure out and keep separate 1 tbsp zest + 1 tsp juice for the batter, plus 1 tbsp. juice + 1 tbsp. zest for the glaze.
+Measure out and set aside 1 tbsp zest and 1 tsp juice for the batter, plus 1 tbsp. juice and 1 tbsp. zest for the glaze.

 - Whip the eggs, honey, and sugar together with an electric mixer until smooth and thick, about 5 minutes on a moderate speed.

 - In a separate bowl, sift together the flour, salt, and baking powder.

 - Very gently fold spoonfuls of the flour into the egg mixture until it’s just incorporated.
 Do not overmix.

 - Stir the lemon zest, lemon juice, lavender, and vanilla into the cooled butter.